Published on: August 17, 2020 | Reading Time: 3 min

 Joker from the animated series IMO was written around Batman and being his arch nemesis.
 It can be compared to kind of connection between Batman and Joker in the Dark Knight series.

-Joker in the Dark Knight Rises was centered around his idea of world and how he tries to prove it.
-He tries to abolish the self righteousness in people as they only do what's right when it's convenient for them.
+Joker in the Dark Knight trilogy was centered around his idea of world and how he tries to prove it.
+He tries to abolish the idea that people were inherently good because as he saw it they only do what's right when it's convenient for them.
 Batman was a direct contradiction to this idea so he became Joker's arch nemesis.

 Joker by Pheonix bought out a new aspect where we see him turn.
 An origin.
-This time no toxic chemicals just society.
-Here the primary difference is that the joker doesn't speak for himself he spoke everyone who had to suffer because of the greed of the upperclass.
-This is who people follow him.
-In other Joker's it's not made clear why the people who follow him follow him.
+This time no toxic chemicals, just society.
+Here the primary difference is that the joker doesn't speak for himself he spoke for everyone who had to suffer because of the greed of the upperclass.
+This is why people follow him.
+In other Jokers it's not made clear why the people who follow him follow him.

 For all the above Joker's their biggest strength was their immunity.
 He had nothing to loose.
 Well you could argue the only thing he could loose was well… Batman.

 But Jared Leto's Joker wasn't that.
 He cared about Harley Quin.
-He was insane, he was driven by ideas.
-But he also had things he cared for in life.
+Sure he was mad and driven by ideas of anarchy but he also had things he cared for in life.
 A more humane Joker.
 That to me is something new.
 That is something I believe must be explored.
 It's like the idea of a Superman that bleeds.